ubisoft/stampinfo/docs/getting-started/general-philosophy.rst

 When a rendering is done with Stamp Info the stamped information is collected and written on an image that is saved on disk and then composited with the actual rendered image from the scene in a custom post-process step to create the final output.
-Technicaly speaking this blending is done is the Video Sequence Editor of the same Blender file as the one opened for the rendering.
+Technically speaking this blending is done is the Video Sequence Editor of the same Blender file as the one opened for the rendering.
 Temporary scene and files are then cleaned in order to make all that as transparent as possible for the user.